-The city may exercise and perform any of its functions and may participate in the financing thereof, jointly or in cooperation, by agreement or otherwise, with any one or more states or any agency of California, or any governmental jurisdiction or nonprofit corporation thereof, or the United States or any of its agencies or instrumentalities.
-(3-4-2003)
+The City may exercise and perform any of its functions and may participate in the financing thereof, jointly or in cooperation, by agreement or otherwise, with any one or more states or any agency or special district of California; or any governmental jurisdiction, including Indian Tribes, or nonprofit corporation thereof, or the United States or any of its agencies or instrumentalities.

 Sec.
 4.2.
-Liberal Interpretation.
+Liberal interpretation.

-The powers of the city under this charter shall be construed liberally in favor of the city, and the specific mention of particular powers in the charter shall not be construed as limiting in any way any of the powers granted by this charter.
-(3-4-2003)
+The powers of the City under this Charter shall be construed liberally in favor of the City, and the specific mention of particular powers in the Charter shall not be construed as limiting in any way any of the powers granted by this Charter.